 Try watching the person walking in front of you, standing next to you or performing movements in the gym.

 Standing still, your feet point out.
 Look at your shoe, the outer sole of your heel is worn more.
 Maybe a curve in your lower back or shoulders rounded, perhaps both.
 Head slightly forward?
-Watch the person walking, can you see the full palm of their hand, do their hips go from side to side (more noticeable in females [a subconscious sexual trait]).
+Watch the person walking, can you see the full palm of their hand, do their hips go from side to side.
 Maybe one shoulder higher than the other.